PhD Program

 contact the Director of Graduate Studies at anthgrad@uark.edu

 The PhD program is designed to help students develop the skills necessary for independent and original research.
 Under the supervision of a faculty advisor and committee of their choosing, students will develop a course of study to successfully complete their PhD.
 Students are encouraged to complete all requirements for the PhD in four to six years.
-As stipulated by the graduate school, all requirements for the PhD degree must be completed within seven consecutive calendar years from the first date of enrollment in the PhD program.
+As stipulated by the Graduate Catalog, all requirements for the PhD degree must be completed within seven consecutive calendar years from the first date of enrollment in the PhD program.
 Exceptions to this timeline will be considered on a case-by-case basis and extensions must evaluated by the student’s advisor and requested through and approved by the Graduate School in consultation with the Director of Graduate Studies.

 Our PhD Alumni and MA graduates have jobs in K-12 and higher education, medical professions and education, government, industry, cultural resource management, and beyond.